Cheryl Praeger: Personal life

 In August 1975 Praeger married John Henstridge in Brisbane.
-They have two children, James (1979) and Tim (1982).
+They have two children.

 In addition to holding a doctorate in mathematics, she also holds an Associate in Music, Australia (AMusA) in piano performance and was a member of the University of Western Australia Collegium Musicum between 1977 and 1985.
 She has been a member of the Uniting Church in Australia, Nedlands Parish since 1977, functioned as an elder from 1981 to 1987, and as an organist/pianist since 1985.
-She lists keyboard music among her stronger interests along with sailing, hiking, and cycling.
+She lists keyboard music among her stronger interests, along with sailing, hiking, and cycling.

 Research

 Praeger published her first research paper in1970 while she was still an undergraduate.
-Since then she has become one of the most highly cited authors in pure mathematics, with (as of May 2025) over 480 publications total.
-She is known as a collaborator, with over 200 co-authors.
+Since then she has become one of the most highly cited authors in pure mathematics, with (as of January 2026) over 490 publications total.
+She is known as a prolific collaborator, with over 200 co-authors.

 Praeger's research is centred around the mathematics of symmetry, including key work in group theory (especially group actions and permutation groups), combinatorics, analysis of algorithms and complexity, discrete mathematics and geometry.
 Major areas and results include: